4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 No program to support career development

-This way, feedback that can be addressed quickly with specific actions can be resolved; it won’t get stuck behind more complex issues.
+This way, feedback that can be addressed quickly with specific actions can be resolved.
+It won’t get stuck behind more complex issues.

 Delegate and, if necessary, advocate.

-Now action items can be delivered to the person best suited to address them.
+Action items can be delivered to the person best suited to address them.
 The best way to see follow-through is to:

 • Be specific